wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 Ken: Aaaaaghhhh... no stop it, please.

-D3: Go on Florence, throw some shade, diss him some more.
+Gertrude: Go on Florence, throw some shade, diss him some more.

 Ken: No, please, I can't take it...